plan-systems/design-docs/README.md

 ## Why PLAN?

-Distributed technologies and protocols offer astonishing potential, but they lack a consistent and accessible graphical user experience.
+Distributed technologies offer astonishing potential, but they lack a consistent and accessible graphical user experience.
 Distributed ledgers and other “serverless” technologies are ripe to be integrated into a _unified_ visual interface that prioritizes human usability and convenience.
 Such a system must be resistant to mass-messaging/spam, outside interference, and malicious actors.

 As an information visualizer, PLAN allows teams to communicate and conduct logistics planning efficiently, reliability, and privately.
-PLAN is not dependent on any outside business models, and it offers assurance that the information we store and depend on will be available not only during times of prosperity, but also in natural disasters, geopolitical crisis, or economic drought.
+PLAN offers assurance that the information we store and depend on will be available not only during times of prosperity, but also in natural disasters, geopolitical crisis, or economic drought.

 We wish to acknowledge the principles surrounding [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which subtly but decisively improves how protocols, paths, and formats can be expressed to invite interoperability; http:// becomes /http/.